QCrypt/qcrypt-website/themes/devfest-theme-hugo/README.md

 ### Speakers

-A speaker should have this params :
+A speaker should have these parameters:

 ```yaml
 key: diamanti